Call our Puppy Concierges: 8AM-Midnight EST

 labrador retriever Health

 The ever-popular Labrador Retriever is a family-friendly dog with an average life expectancy of 11-13 years.
-Routine vet care is an important step in providing them with a long and healthy life.
-Most Labradors will not encounter these health concerns but it is important to know what they are so you can monitor your dog for any physical or behavioral changes and contact your veterinarian with any concerns.
-Most vets will most likely recommend running basic health screenings to diagnose or even rule out potential health risks associated with this breed.
+Routine vet care is an important step in providing your lab with a long and healthy life.

 • Progressive Retinal Atrophy (PRA)